Baron Willoughby de Eresby: History

 Since 1626, the Barony of Willoughby de Eresby has been associated with office of Lord Great Chamberlain.
 In that year, the first Earl of Lindsey inherited the Great Chamberlainship.
 Upon the death of the fourth Duke of Ancaster and Kesteven, it was divided between his sisters Priscilla and Georgiana (who was later Marchioness of Cholmondeley).
 Thereafter, the barony of Willoughby de Eresby has been associated with the senior share of the Lord Great Chamberlainship.
 However, it has not been associated with the highest share.
 The share belonging to Lady Cholmondeley has been passed intact to her heirs, the Marquesses of Cholmondeley, but Lady Willoughby de Eresby's share has been split between many heirs.
 As of 2004, only one-fourth of the Lord Great Chamberlainship is possessed by the holder of the barony.

 The peerage has been held by a woman six times, more than any other peerage except that of Baron de Ros.

 The family seats are Grimsthorpe Castle in Edenham, near Bourne, Lincolnshire and Drummond Castle, near Crieff, Perthshire, Scotland, originally the family seat of the Drummond earls of Perth.
-The Baroness also owns Drummond Castle which is managed by the Grimsthorpe and Drummond Castle Trust.
+Both are managed by the Grimsthorpe and Drummond Castle Trust.